Search

 To correct for poor contrast:

 • Decrease reflected glare.
-Use matte finishes on surfaces and move shiny objects out of view.
+Use matte finishes on surfaces, and move or cover shiny objects.

 • Use contrasting colours for objects and the background.
-Paint stationary and moving machine parts in contrasting colours to improve visibility and decrease the risk of an incident.
+Paint stationary and moving machine parts in contrasting colours to improve visibility.

 What should you know about poorly distributed light?